Maryland University of Integrative Health (MUIH) is actively monitoring the outbreak of COVID-19 (2019 novel coronavirus).

-Should it be necessary to transition F2F classes to the remote format, MUIH is well-prepared to do so.
-In response to the COVID pandemic, MUIH has transitioned its Spring and Summer F2F classes to the remote format.
-MUIH has received approval from the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) and the International Association for Yoga Therapy (IAYT) to offer its F2F classes remotely and online, and to develop virtual clinics to assist students in completing some of their degree requirements during the pandemic.
+The Natural Care Center will not be operating in person during the fall trimester and students will continue to address their clinical requirements and make progress towards their degree via the virtual clinic models that have been approved by the program accreditors.
+MUIH has received approval from the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) and the International Association for Yoga Therapy (IAYT) to offer its face-to-face (F2F) classes remotely and online, and to develop virtual clinics to assist students in completing some of their degree requirements during the pandemic.
 MUIH has also received approval from the International Coaching Federation (ICF) to modify the number of synchronous hours required for students’ ICF certification.
-We recognize that some students prefer the F2F delivery format, and we are grateful that they can be flexible with the alternatives we are developing that keep students on track in their programs of study.

 The University continues to operate in order to serve students, support faculty, and conduct business on its standard schedule.
 The MUIH campus and offsite office suite are both currently closed and all MUIH employees are working remotely.
 All offices are available by phone and by email during normal operating hours.